dustdustinthewind/IntralismQoLMod/README.md

 - Timing Windows
 - Custom player Speed
 - Create a custom map config to allow more features for mappers/players (These would be backwards compat (save a v3 version for non-modded clients) and can be uploaded to the workshop)

+Yes I'm using the Readme like I would a board, fuck you.